Configuration¶

 avoids calling small indels for Manta, where these can contribute to long runtimes.lcr

-Avoid calling variants in low complexity regions (LCRs).
+Avoid calling variants in low complexity regions (LCRs) in variant2 pipeline (somatic and germline variant calling).
 Heng Li’s variant artifacts paper provides these regions, which cover ~2% of the genome but contribute to a large fraction of problematic calls due to the difficulty of resolving variants in repetitive regions.
 Removal can help facilitate comparisons between methods and reduce false positives if you don’t need calls in LCRs for your biological analysis.
 Requires an organism with a definedlcr

 Remove high depth regions during variant calling, identified by collapsed repeats around centromeres in hg19 and GRCh37 as characterized in the ENCODE blacklist.
 This is on by default for VarDict and FreeBayes whole genome calling to help with slow runtimes in these regions, and also on for whole genome structural variant calling to avoid false positives from high depth repeats.altcontigs